Sgùrr nan Eag

 Sgùrr nan Eag is a mountain 924 m high in the Cuillin range on the Isle of Skye, Scotland.
 It is the southernmost Munro of the Cuillins and it lies between Coir' a' Ghrunnda to the west, Gars-bheinn to the east, and Garb-choire to the north.

 Geography

 The 924 m Sgùrr nan Eag is the most southerly Munro on the ridge with Gars-bheinn, some 2 km southeast, marking the end of the ridge.
 Loch Brittle and the Scavaig River are to the west and east.
 Sgùrr Dubh an Da Beinn, a Munro Top is on the ridge to the north with Coir' a' Ghrunnda to the west and An Garbh-Coire to the east of this connecting ridge.
 On the ridge between Sgùrr nan Eag and Gars-bheinn is the shattered quartzite summit of Sgùrr a' Choire Bhig.

-Sgùrr nan Eag is, by the standards of the Cuillin, not very impressive compared with the peaks to the north but it is a huge mountain with a long and level summit ridge.
+Sgùrr nan Eag is, by the standards of the Cuillin, is small compared with the peaks to the north but it is a huge mountain with a long and level summit ridge.